The 3rd United Nations Ocean Conference

 In a world that has recognised oceans are essential to economic stability, food security, climate resilience, and cultural identity, it is time to fully account for its value.

-Costa Rica will announce the Pledge to Develop Ocean Accounts by 2030 on the main stage at UNOC 3 and will feature two high-level opportunities for governments and institutions to engage.
+Costa Rica announced the Pledge to Develop Ocean Accounts by 2030 on the main stage at UNOC 3, with two high-level opportunities for governments and institutions to engage.

 GOAP secretariat staff at UNOC